STORM-IRIT/Radium-Engine/README.md

 ### Run

-* Don't forget to copy the DLLs in the executable folder (use `depends.exe` to figure out which).
+* Don't forget to copy the third party DLLs (e.g. Qt) in the executable folder (use `depends.exe` to figure out which).
 * Set "radium" as your startup project
 * Change the application working directory to `$(ProjectDir)..` (go to the "radium" project properties, *Debugging* menu, *Working Directory*) to get the shaders to load properly.